melezhik/sparrow-plugins/quadlet-resource/README.md

 ### type

 A quadlet resource type.
-One of `container|network`
+One of: `container|network`

 ### name